World Series Hockey: Players

 Each team could have a maximum of 25 registered players.
-The tournament included Pakistani superstar and legend Waseem Ahmad along with seven other Pakistani players.
+The tournament included Pakistani superstar and legend Waseem Ahmed along with seven other Pakistani players.
 The players were finalized on 28 November and 10 February based on the draft system.
 The captains of eight teams were announced at a media conference and the list includes four Indian players and four foreign players.
 WSH signed on eight world-renowned coaches to take charge of the teams.

 Trophy

 Trophy of Bridgestone World Series Hockey comprised a large cup with two hockey sticks on either sides.
 The trophy was unveiled by actor Saif Ali Khan, Viren Rasquinha, Prabhjot Singh, Arjun Halappa and Rajpal Singh at a press conference in Mumbai.

 Sponsorship

 Tyre manufacturers Bridgestone became the title sponsors of World Series Hockey for the inaugural season.
 Other major sponsors of the league included Vodafone and Seagram's Imperial Blue.